 The handbook is meant to be a living document with guidance and resources that will be regularly updated as more experiences are gained in the implementation of the Nurturing care framework.
 The use of this handbook is supported by the nurturing care website, a vibrant portal with country experiences, thematic briefs, tools, news items, and expert voices.
-Always consult https://nurturing-care.org for new information that can be relevant to the issues that you like to address.
+Always consult the nurturing care website for new information that can be relevant to the issues that you like to address.